Skip to content

 Initialize the migrations folder

 It is now time to generate the migrations folder.
-As mentioned before in the environment variables section, Edgy does need to have the EDGY_DATABASE_URL to generate the migrations folder.
 So, without further ado let us generate our migrations.

 Edgy needs the module automatically setting the instance (see Connections) to know the registry which shall be used as well as the application object.

 Remember when it was mentioned that is important the location where you generate the migrations folder?
-Well, this is why, because when you do my_project.main you are telling that your application is inside the myproject/main/app.py and your migration folder should be placed where the command was executed.
+Well, this is why, because when you do my_project.main_test you are telling that your application is inside the myproject/main_test.py and your migration folder should be placed where the command was executed.

 In other words, the place you execute the init command it will be where the migrations will be placed.